How long do users stay on your website?

-The sad truth: Most of the people who visit nissan.com aren’t interested in what the website is actually about.
+Here’s the sad truth: Most of the people who visit nissan.com aren’t interested in what the website is actually about.
 They’re probably looking for a new car.

 In this particular case, Nissan is a family name.
-Naturally, the owner wants to keep it, and he has a right to do so, since he got there first.
+Naturally, the owner wants to keep it, and he has a right to do so since he got there first.
 But from a business standpoint, the confusion generated by the domain name is likely doing him more harm than good.

 Basically, users sometimes misspell the names of the websites they are looking for.
 Some people use this to their advantage, registering a domain name like “yuotube.com,” or “faecbook.com” in order to siphon a small percentage of web traffic from the actual sites.

 Personally, I’m not fond of this type of website.
 At best, it is misleading.
 At worst, it can be downright dangerous—even illegal (some sites have used misspelled domain names to gather login credentials from users intending to visit the real website).

 Notice how long users stay on these bogus sites — about 30 seconds or less.
 So, why play those games?

 But there’s more to keeping a website visitor than not being misleading.
 You also want to make sure that your user experience provides the opposite of what we’ve already been discussing.

 That is, you need to give your visitor a pleasant experience.

 One way to start is by addressing web design.